 Our unique 3-part Community Supported Agriculture (CSA) program provides high-quality, certified organic vegetable shares to over 1900 people across the region.
 This partnership between our surrounding community and the organizations that help to distribute our food supports our mission and provides the sense of responsibility that makes the Growers' work in the fields so meaningful.

 In 2020 we made a shift in our distribution model.
 Our previous goal was to distribute 30% of our produce to low-income households.
-Given the increased need, we have raised that goal to 50% to better serve our community members served in our Farm to Group Home (F2GH) and Farm to Food Bank (F2FB) programs.
+Given the increased need, we have permanently raised that goal to 50% to better serve our community members through our Farm to Food Bank (F2FB) and Farm to Group Home (F2GH) programs.

 Our F2GH and F2FB programs are paid for by group home agencies, food banks, grants and individual donations.
 To support these programs and make healthy food accessible to local families in need, make a donation here!